 When an order arrives, there is a default status applied to the order.
 You can change the status by selecting from a drop down list of different status options.
 When a status update is made in the standard workflow, both your internal staff and your customer can see the updates.
 The custom workflows created here can be used to create your own status options that can later be assigned to different products (example: digital workflow, inventory workflow, etc.).
 You can also set what your internal staff sees as the particular status and have your customer see something different (example: internal staff sees in the order detail area that the status of the job is "pick and pack" and your customer sees "collecting items").

-Please note that this feature is only included in the Professional and Enterprise packages.
-It is not included in the Standard package.
-If you have the standard package and would like a trial or would like to add it to your package, please submit a support ticket and someone will get you the information you need.
+Please note that this feature is not included in the Standard or EM plans.
+If you have the Standard or EM plan and would like to add this feature, please submit a support ticket and someone will get you the information you need.

 See Below.
 To create a new Workflow, select the Create New Workflow link.
 To edit the workflow select the pencil icon beside the name.